 - Spare laces – Loose skates are uncomfortable and can make it difficult for your child to skate properly.
 If your child’s laces fray or break on the ice, you’ll want to ensure you have spare laces behind the bench so your child’s coach can quickly replace the damaged laces.

 - Stick wax – Stick wax prevents the buildup of snow and ice on the blade of a hockey stick, allowing for better puck control and extending the life of the stick.

 Q: Apart from registration and equipment, what other costs are involved in minor hockey?
 How will they be paid for?

-While not mandatory, there are other additional costs that teams may incur during a season.
+While not mandatory, teams may incur other additional costs during a season.

 Team Clothing & Merchandise

 Parents who wish to go one step further to support their local minor hockey Company may choose to purchase team clothing or team merchandise.